InquestGeronimo/horizon-takeoff/README.md

 ssh -i ~/<pem.key> <user>@<public-ipv4-dns>  # e.g. ssh -i ~/aws.pem ubuntu@ec2-44-205-255-59.compute-1.amazonaws.com
 ```

-In your instance's terminal, run the followign command to view your logs to confirm when your container is up and running:
+In your instance's terminal, run the following command to view your logs to confirm when your container is up and running:

 ```bash
 cat /var/log/cloud-init-output.log